Hyung Jin Moon: Sanctuary Church

-Hyung Jin Moon and members of his church have publicly criticized his mother, Hak Ja Han, for changing the theological foundations of his father's teachings and elevating her own status.
+Hyung Jin Moon and members of his church have publicly criticized his mother Hak Ja Han for changing the theological foundations of his father's teachings and elevating her own status.
 This led Hyung Jin and his wife to separate from the movement and establish a local offshoot sect named World Peace and Unification Sanctuary Church in early 2013.
 The church, also called Rod of Iron Ministries, officially opened in January 2015.

-In 2015, Hyung Jin Moon began renouncing his mother as the 'Whore of Babylon', saying she was no longer a "True Mother".
+In 2015, Hyung Jin Moon began renouncing his mother as the Whore of Babylon, saying she was no longer a "True Mother".
 He also began teaching that Hyun Shil Kang, one of Sun Myung Moon's first disciples, was now True Mother instead, as his spirit had married her.
 He and his wife Yeon Ah Lee also began assuming the titles 'Second King' and 'Second Queen' respectively.

 Hyung Jin Moon is backed by his elder brother Kook Jin Justin Moon, who effectively serves as assistant pastor of the church and owns Kahr Arms, a small arms manufacturer.

 By 2018, Hyung Jin Moon began wearing a crown of bullets on his head and expressed of a more militant and pro-gun rights ideology.
 Sanctuary Church also went by the name Rod of Iron Ministries and performed religious rituals that heavily involved the AR-15 semiautomatic rifle.
 In October 2019, members of the World Peace and Unification Sanctuary were invited to "show their willingness to defend their families, communities and nation" by bringing their semi-auto rifles to a service in which their weapons were blessed.

 In 2021, Moon and Sanctuary Church bought and moved to a compound 40 miles from Waco, Texas, the site of the Waco siege.
-Upon moving to the compound they continued to espouse a highly militant ideology.
-Later that year it was reported that Moon and Sanctuary Church had bought a 130-acre property in Grainger County, Tennessee, to serve as the church's retreat center.
+Upon moving to the compound, they continued to espouse a highly militant ideology.
+Later that year it was reported that Moon and Sanctuary Church had bought a 130-acre property in Grainger County, Tennessee to serve as the church's retreat center.

 Political activity

 After the founding of Rod of Iron Ministries, Moon publicly aligned with conservative politicians and other far-right media figures.
 Moon espoused strong support for President Donald Trump during and after Trump's presidency.
-Moon endorsed the "big lie" that the 2020 presidential election was stolen from Trump.
+Moon endorsed the "Big Lie" that the 2020 presidential election was stolen from Trump.
 Moon and other members of Sanctuary Church participated in the January 6, 2021 United States Capitol attack.
-Moon faced no criminal charges from his involvement in the January 6 insurrection.
+Moon faced no criminal charges from his involvement in the January 6 riots.